 How Proper Planning Helps

 A well-planned renovation often begins with redesigning the home layout, not just refreshing surfaces.
-By evaluating how each space connects to the next, architects and builders can identify opportunities to enhance flow and functionality throughout the home.
+By evaluating how each space connects to the next, a good design-build team can identify opportunities to enhance flow and functionality throughout the home.

 How TR Design Build Helps Prevent These Risks